Xalapa De Enriquez Veracruz, Mexico Travel Guide

 Clearly inform staff about your specific allergies (e.g., "Soy alérgico a..." - I am allergic to...).

-Always convey information clearly to restaurant staff about your dietary restrictions or allergies.
+Always convey information clearly to the servers about your dietary restrictions or allergies.
 Use simple Spanish phrases or a translation app.

 Explore Mercado San José or Mercado La Rotonda for fresh ingredients to prepare meals yourself.

-Some local cooking classes may be offered, focusing on Veracruz or Mexican cuisine, presenting hands-on learning.
+Some local cooking classes may be offered, focusing on Veracruz or Mexican cuisine, presenting hands-focused on learning.

-Food tours might also be available through local guides, often combining market visits to tastings, allowing you to sample a variety of dishes.
+Food tours might also be available through local guides, often combining market going to visit tastings, letting you sample a variety of dishes.

 Coffee plantation tours in nearby Coatepec are a prominent culinary experience.
 Many plantations offer tours of their facilities, tastings, and sales.